Understanding the Basics

 When the grouting and initial cleaning is complete, thoroughly rinse out your sponge and fill a new clean bucket of water.
 Use this to clean the entire grouted surface again to reduce the solvent haze from the tile surface.
 You should be prepared to clean the tile surface one more time after the grout lines have set up a bit more (2-3 hours depending on ambient temp.).
 A moist microfiber rag does a great job to clean off this final haze.

 If you decide not to use a pre-sealed grout, sealing the grout lines is an important next step.
-You’ll want to seal your grout lines every two years, even if you’re using a very good quality sealer.
-I recommend either Stonetech Bulletproof or Drytreat Stain Proof sealers.
-They are both great.
+You'll want to seal your grout lines every two years, even if you're using a very good quality sealer.
+I recommend either Stonetech Bulletproof or Drytreat Stainproof sealers.
+They are both fantastic sealers and you don't want to cheap out on your grout sealer (Ad: Text links above are Amazon affiliate links.
+See affiliate disclosure page for details).

 Finishing Touches